Yattabyte/nSuite/README.md

   - Doesn't modify registry - no uninstaller
   - .npack file embedded within

-- A fully fledged installer with a GUI (Windows)
+- A fully-fledged installer with a GUI (Windows)
   - Customizable by writing attributes into a manifest file
   - Generates an uninstaller (adds it to the registry)
   - .npack file embedded within

 ### Diffing
 The nSuite Wizard can also generate diff files, which can either be applied to another directory using the wizard, or by using the stand-alone example updater tool.
+All input directories are parsed into NST::Directory objects, so the "old" and/or "new" directories can be actual folders on disk, .npack files, or programs with packages embedded in them (e.g. installers made by nSuite)

-# Dependencies/Requirements
+# Dependencies/Requirements/Acknowledgements
  - C++17
  - 64-bit
  - Windows 7/8/10
  - Uses [CMake](https://cmake.org/)
+ - Documentation built using Doxygen (optional)
  - Requires the [LZ4 - Compression Library](https://github.com/lz4/lz4) to build, but **does not** come bundled with it
  - Using BSD-3-Clause license